- What is implantation?

 5. Frequent urination:

-The urge to urinate increases within a week of implantation.
-Your body undergoes massive changes to make room for the baby.
+Within a week of implantation you may feel more frequent urge to urinate.
 Increased blood supply to the pelvic area puts pressure on your bladder.
 This pressure increases your urge to urinate.

 6. Food cravings/aversion: